 Parents are unquestionably the number one influence in a child’s life, acting as teachers, mentors, motivational coaches, and role models (among other things!).
 This is a huge responsibility.
 Children tend to watch their parents’ every move, imitating their habits and actions.
+For this reason, fitness needs to be a family focus.

 So, if parents are sedentary, chances are their children will be as well.
 However, parents who eat a healthy diet and exercise on their own or with their children on a regular basis are teaching them some valuable lessons and setting a foundation for lifelong healthy living.